 “a bit of tax legislation which basically looks to differentiate between genuine businesses and workers, who are for all intents and purposes, a temporary employee.
 Unfortunately the legislation lacks clarity, and so it can be difficult to determine between the two, with a number of status tests which differ in importance, misinterpretation of case law even by HMRC themselves, and a general misunderstanding or appreciation of the self-employed workforce from Government policies, not to mention an outdated and over-complicated tax system.
 Whilst it’s not that straightforward, as long as contractors take due diligence through contract reviews and protect themselves with insurance, they can operate compliantly under the rules and have peace of mind – whether that is inside or outside of IR35.”

 Visit Qdos Contractor for IR35 advice and services including contract reviews and IR35 insurance.

 IR35 Question?
-Submit your IR35 queries to Contractor Doctor.
+Submit your IR35 queries to Contractor Doctor

-Falling under the legislation could have a huge impact on a contractor, because if their position at a company is seen as being an employee by the HMRC, they still would not be under employment by the company providing the contract, therefore not receiving any bonuses, benefits or ‘perks’ that employees’ often have.
+Falling under the legislation could have a huge impact on a contractor, because if their position at a company is seen as being an employee by HMRC, they still would not be under employment by the company providing the contract, therefore not receiving any bonuses, benefits or ‘perks’ that employees often have.
 Basically, the consequences of falling under IR35 can result in significant financial penalties.
 Now, if you have already became confused with some of the terms used (which don’t worry, they can get confusing) then don’t panic, click on any of the terms used for full descriptions and explanations.

-*KEY POINT* IR35 has an impact on all contractors who fail to meet the definition of ‘self-employment’ made by the HM Revenue & Customs, who (fittingly) are tightening their grip on all those who potentially fall inside IR35.
+*KEY POINT* IR35 has an impact on all contractors who fail to meet the definition of ‘self-employment’ made by HM Revenue & Customs, who are tightening their grip on all those who potentially fall inside IR35.